hlandrus/welcome-wagon-2019/dining_guide.rst

 To get to Pike Place take the light rail to Westlake Station then walk towards the water (lower street numbers) on Pine or Pike.
 There are a few sit down options here but mostly quick eats to grab and go.
-There are a variety of bars here as well but many of them are small so be careful bring a large group.
+There are a variety of bars here as well as some late night food.

+Short list:

+- `Pike Brewing, americans + beer <https://www.pikebrewing.com//>`_ all ages lots of space, 25 minute public transit

+- `El Borracho, tacos+ vegan options <https://www.elborracho.co/>`_ smaller space 25 minute public transit

+- `Alibi Room, bar with pizza and bites <http://seattlealibi.com/>`_ 25 minute public transit

 Westlake station has additional food and happy hour locations within walking distance.
 There are a few cocktail bars and restaurants close to the station around the shopping area.
 If you are up for a walk there are several hip bars around the Amazon Campus (0.3 mile / 0.5 km walk from Westlake Station) or in Belltown on 1st and 2nd Ave (0.5 miles / 0.8 km).

+Short list:

+- `Yard House, americans + beer <https://www.yardhouse.com/home>`_ all ages lots of space, 20 minute public transit

+- `Suite 410, fancy cocktails <http://suite410bar.com/>`_ smaller space 20 minute public transit

+- `Shorty's, arcade bar with hotdogs http://www.shortydog.com/>`_ 25 minute public transit

+- `Serious Pie, Pizza <https://www.seriouspieseattle.com/downtown>`_ 20 minute public transit

 **Downtown Seattle - University Station**